 “It has occurred during the year that a Voivode of the Boaters of Komárom, Olasz Gergely had a duel on foot.
 He fought against his Turk opponent on the field of Komárom.
 It was Olasz Gergely himself who reported that he had his opponent brought down to the ground and killed him.
 This fight took place in front of the Turk and the Hungarian army, with the permit of Captain Pálffy Miklós.”

-We know that the fighters had to agree whether they would fight on foot or on horseback.
+We know that the fighters had to agree on whether they would fight on foot or horseback.
 On foot, it is recorded that they used sabers and sometimes an “iron rod” in their left hand.
 It would be interesting to see how they used these two weapons at the same time.

 We also know that it was Vice Captain of Komárom, Thúry Márton, the officer of Olasz Gergely who had been exchanging letters with Agha Sahin and Agha Iskander.
-The time of the duel was set (and permitted in writing) by Captain Pálffy so as to allow the Turks to escort their champion to the location in great military pomp, according to the habit of the Valiant Order of the Borderland.
+The time of the duel was set (and permitted in writing) by Captain Pálffy to allow the Turks to escort their champion to the location in great military pomp, according to the habit of the Valiant Order of the Borderland.

 Here is more about the 1,000-mile-long Hungarian-Croatian Borderland that separated Christendom and the Ottoman Empire between the 1420s and 1699: https://www.hungarianottomanwars.com/essays/the-borderland/

 In general, these duels have been taking place all the time between the Turks and the Hungarians (and Croatians) since the Ottomans appeared in the Carpathian Basin in the 15th century.
 They were the parts of the “small war”.
-No wonder that the duels had their own unwritten rules which were observed by both sides.
-Most of the time they ended with a great merry-making whereas Turks and Hungarians drank and ate together, sometimes wrestling and horse-racing were included.
+No wonder the duels had their own unwritten rules which were observed by both sides.
+Most of the time they ended with a great merry-making whereas Turks and Hungarians drank and ate together, sometimes wrestling and horse racing were included.

 Source: Szerecz Miklós